NeilFraser/glockenspiel/README.md

 # Glockenspiel
-WiFi-controlled glockenspiel run by a Raspberry Pi.
+Internet-controlled glockenspiel played by a Raspberry Pi.

+To use the glockenspiel, visit https://glockenspiel.appspot.com

+For details about the hardware, visit https://neil.fraser.name/hardware/glockenspiel/